dandenney/dandenney.com-astro/src/content/posts/true-crime/mapping-the-long-island-murder-victims.md

     </li>
     <li class="step" data-step="25" data-zoom="11">
       <div class="details">
-        <h3>Rex Heuermann is charged with the murder of six victims as of June 6, 2024</h3>
+        <h3>Rex Heuermann is charged with the murder of seven victims as of December 17, 2024</h3>
-        <p>He has been charged with the murder of Sandra Costillo, Jessica Taylor, Amber Costello, Megan Waterman, Melissa Barthelemy, and Maureen Brainard-Barnes.</p>
+        <p>He has been charged with the murder of Sandra Costillo, Jessica Taylor, Amber Costello, Megan Waterman, Melissa Barthelemy,Maureen Brainard-Barnes, and Valerie Mack.</p>
       </div>
     </li>
     <li class="step" data-step="26" data-zoom="9"></li>